-In order to establish that she left the job with good cause, there must be evidence presented that the work was not suitable or that she was faced with a situation that left her no reasonable alternative but to terminate her employment.
-The burden of proof in establishing good cause for leaving rests solely upon the claimant.
-There is no evidence presented to indicate that the work itself was not suitable.
-In addition, there has been insufficient evidence presented to establish that the claimant was faced with a situation that left her no reasonable alternative but to terminate her employment.
-To the contrary, the evidence establishes that the claimant did not seek out any alternatives prior to separation.

-In the absence of evidence to establish good cause, I must find that the claimant's leaving is not with good cause and benefits must be denied on this issue.
+In order to establish that he left the job with good cause, there must be evidence presented that the work was not suitable or that he was faced with a situation that left him no reasonable alternative but to terminate his employment.
+The burden of proof in establishing good cause rests solely upon the claimant.
+Although the claimant had alleged that work had become unsuitable, there has been insufficient evidence presented in support of that allegation.
+In addition, there has been no evidence presented to establish that the claimant was faced with a situation that left him no reasonable alternative but to terminate his employment as the claimant did not seek out any alternatives prior to leaving.
+In the absence of sufficient evidence to establish good cause, I must find that the claimant's leaving is not for good cause and benefits must be denied on this issue.

-Referee's Decision, January 9, 2013, at 1-2.
-Accordingly, Referee Tkaczyk found Claimant to be disqualified from receiving benefits pursuant to section of Review.
-On February 12, 2013, the members of the Board of Review unanimously held that the decision of the Referee was a proper adjudication of the facts and the law applicable thereto.
+Referee's Decision, February 11, 2013, at 1-2.
+Accordingly, Referee Tkaczyk found Claimant to be disqualified from receiving benefits pursuant to section 28-44-17.
+Claimant filed an appeal and the matter was reviewed by the Board of Review.
+On April 1, 2013, a majority of the members of the Board of Review (the Member Representing Labor dissenting) held that the decision of the Referee was a proper adjudication of the facts and the law applicable thereto.
 Accordingly, the decision rendered by the Referee was affirmed.
-Thereafter, on March 12, 2013, the Claimant filed a complaint for judicial review in the Sixth Division District Court.
+Thereafter, on April 15, 2013, the Claimant filed a complaint for judicial review in the Sixth Division District Court.